Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/Modules/Adobe-Installation.md

 ---

-## Step 4 : Configure Business Requirements
+## Step 4 : Configure business requirements

 Configure the plugin based on the business requirements and run a test transaction.
 This includes setting the supported transactions, tokenization, currency and allowed countries.